 Baking the Cookies

-You can refrigerate the dough if you want, but I just made them right away in this case.
+You can refrigerate the dough for these Chili Chocolate Chip Cookies if you want, but I just made them right away in this case.

 Scoop heaping tablespoon-sized balls onto baking sheets lined with parchment paper.
 Give the cookies plenty of room to expand.
 I only do 6 per sheet.